aubymori/MSPAToGo/README.md

 # MSPA To Go

-MSPA To Go is a webserver that serves pages from MS Paint Adventures in a format digestible on mobile phones.
+MSPA To Go is an application server that serves pages from MS Paint Adventures in a format digestible on mobile phones.
 With the redirection of the original MS Paint Adventures site to the VIZ Media-run site, and the VIZ Media site's constant HTTP 500 errors, there is no good way to read MSPA on mobile.
 At least there wasn't until now!